Accreditation is always a top priority at North Idaho College.

 North Idaho College is an accredited college dedicated to student success and educational excellence.

-- Accreditation is the recognition from an accrediting agency (the Northwest Commission on Colleges and Universities – NWCCU) that an institution maintains a certain level of educational standards.
+- Accreditation is the recognition from an accrediting agency (the Northwest Commission on Colleges and Universities – NWCCU) that an institution meets acceptable levels of quality.

-- For credits to transfer to other colleges, NIC must be accredited.
-NIC remains accredited and any credits and degrees earned under NIC’s accreditation are valid, valuable and transferrable.
+- NIC remains accredited.
+Credits and degrees earned under NIC's accreditation are always valid, valuable, and transferrable.

 No, NIC is accredited.

-- On Feb.
-9, 2023, the NWCCU issued a sanction of show cause in a letter to NIC.
-This stated that NIC is out of compliance with Eligibility Requirements and Standards related to its governance.
+- On February 9, 2023, the NWCCU issued a sanction of show cause in a letter to NIC.
+The action letter stated that NIC is out of compliance with Eligibility Requirements and Standards related to its governance.

-- On July 7, 2023, the NWCCU notified the college of an extension of show cause sanction and identified a specific list of concerns that must be addressed by the NIC Board of Trustees and administration.
+- Within the past twelve months (July 7, 2023, and March 1, 2024), the NWCCU extended the show cause sanction and identified a specific list of concerns that the NIC Board of Trustees and administration must address.
 No issues about the academic experiences for students are of concern.

-North Idaho College remains a quality and affordable option for higher education that welcomes all students.
+- North Idaho College remains a quality, affordable option for higher education that welcomes all students.
 There is a variety of pathways available to match your needs.
-If interested in attending, please apply.
+If you are interested in attending, please apply.

 - Current students do not need to take any immediate action.
 All classes that you are currently enrolled in are accredited and will transfer to other institutions, if desired.